 Access to computers and technology at Ocean Reef is an important aspect of our learning.
 Throughout the school, we have many desktop computers and iPads.
 With this in mind, teaching students to use them in line with our STAR expectations is important.

-Student access to the internet is provided to students once they and/or (depending upon their age) complete an Acceptable USer Policy.
-I students break the AUP the principal may take disciplinary action in accordance with the Department’s Student Behaviour Policy and Procedures.
+Student access to the internet is provided to students once they and/or their Parent/Guardian (depending upon their age) complete an Acceptable User Policy.
+If students break the AUP the principal may take disciplinary action in accordance with the Department’s Student Behaviour Policy and Procedures.

 While every reasonable effort is made by schools and the Department of Education to prevent student exposure to inappropriate online content when using the Department’s Online Services, it is not possible to completely eliminate the risk of such exposure.
 The Department cannot filter internet content accessed by your child from home or from other locations away from the school.
 The Department recommends the use of appropriate internet filtering software at home.

 We are supported by the Department of Educations ICT support and online monitoring systems.
 To provide safe access online for students and staff using the Department’s internet service, we apply: